We advocate that a modern, non-animal testing paradigm is needed for these new product categories.

 The latest technologies adopting 21st century toxicological approaches2 include the advances in human tissue engineering and computational toxicology, along with harnessing molecular biology techniques.
 These advances are also allowing us to analyse the mechanistic processes that underlie many smoking-related diseases (in particular oxidative stress).

-To ensure that our potentially reduced risk products meet high quality standards, we extensively test their safety by looking for and measuring potentially harmful effects relative to cigarettes.
+To ensure that our new category products meet high quality standards, we extensively test their safety by looking for and measuring potentially harmful effects relative to cigarettes.
 As part of this, we run a wide range of in vitro toxicity tests – lab studies that don’t involve humans or animals.

-Classical in vitro regulatory toxicology tests are used in other industries, including cosmetics and pharmaceuticals, and they have been adapted for use in testing cigarette smoke and, more recently, aerosols from potentially reduced-risk products.
+Classical in vitro regulatory toxicology tests are used in other industries, including cosmetics and pharmaceuticals, and they have been adapted for use in testing cigarette smoke and, more recently, aerosols from new category products.
 These types of tests are conducted on simple cell systems – using monolayers of cells grown in a dish.
-Under well-defined laboratory and experimental conditions, we expose the cells to cigarette smoke or aerosol from one of our potentially reduced risk products and assess and compare them afterwards.
+Under well-defined laboratory and experimental conditions, we expose the cells to cigarette smoke or aerosol from one of our new category products and assess and compare them afterwards.
 We examine, for instance, whether the cells have died as a result of exposure (cytotoxicity), or whether they show signs of DNA damage, or any mutations or changes that could lead to the potential formation of tumours.

 Results from a battery of these tests show that, in stark contrast to cigarette smoke which gives rise to a great deal of biological activity in most tests, vapour from our Vype ePen or aerosol from our THP glo is substantially less toxic to cells, doesn’t cause mutations, and doesn’t promote the formation of tumours in these laboratory test conditions1,3.
 Further studies are needed to determine whether these reductions are sustained and translate to a reduction in smoking-related health risks.